niamster/ChibiOS/demos/MIPS-PIC32MX795F512L-PIC32-MAXI-WEB/readme.txt

     as well as a limitation on the size of output image(64KB if I'm not mistaken).
     Drawbacks of current dependency on xc32:
       lots of CC warning for the files where plib is included;
-      extra dependency on external headers, sources and tools.
+      extra dependency on external headers and sources.